eduardosbcabral/agent-code/PROMPT_EXAMPLES.md

 ## 🔄 How to Use These Prompts

-1. **Copy and paste** any prompt directly into the Chapter Agent
+1. **Copy and paste** any prompt directly into the Agent Code
 2. **Modify the prompts** to match your specific needs
 3. **Combine multiple prompts** for complex workflows
 4. **Use as inspiration** to create your own custom scenarios

-Remember: The Chapter Agent works best with clear, specific instructions.
+Remember: The Agent Code works best with clear, specific instructions.
 Feel free to iterate and refine your prompts based on the results you get!

 Happy coding! 🚀